fahlman/SVELauncher/README.md

 ### Opening Stardew Valley Launcher.app

 *If you double click to open the app you will receive a dialog box stating "Stardew Valley Expanded Launcher.app" cannot be opened because the developer cannot be verified.
-This is becasue the app is not signed with a certificate issued by Apple.* See: [https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac]
+This is becasue the app is not signed with a certificate issued by Apple.
+See: https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac*

 1. Right-click on the Stardew Valley Launcher.app and choose Open from the contextual menu.
-2. Click the Open button in the dialog box
+2. Click the Open button in the dialog box.

+### Uninstalling Incompatible or Unwanted Mod Installed Using The Less Easy, but Better Way

+*The will not affect the installation in the original Mods folder.*

+1. Throw the super-duper alias from the Mods-SVE folder in to the Trash to "uninstall" it.

+### Installing Additional Mods for Stardew Valley Expanded

+1. Install the mod using the standard procedure in the Mods-SVE folder.

+### Installing Additional Mods for default and Stardew Valley Expanded Using The Less Easy, but Better Way

+*In the example below we're going to install a mod named MySuperMod.
+Replace any instance of MySuperMod with the name of the mod you want to install*

+1. Install MySuperMod mod using the standard procedure in the default Mods folder.
+2. Open Terminal.app (You're an ol' hack by now).
+3. Enter the following command and tap the return key `ln -s ~/Library/Application\ Support/Steam/steamapps/common/Stardew\ Valley/Contents/MacOS/Mods/MySuperMod ~/Library/Application\ Support/Steam/steamapps/common/Stardew\ Valley/Contents/MacOS/Mods-SVE/`